leo-paz/clerk-bug-middleware/README.md

 > Minimal reproducible example for the issue discussed [here](https://github.com/clerkinc/clerk-next-app-router-starter/issues/2)

+> Clerk: auth() was called but it looks like you aren't using authMiddleware in your middleware file.
+Please use authMiddleware and make sure your middleware matcher is configured correctly and it matches this route or page

 ## Usage

 First setup your clerk app and replace the env variables from .env.example in your .env.local